 In addition to the FDA, other agencies have authority over the industry.
 Notably, the Environmental Protection Agency and Department of Agriculture hold sway, regarding the marketing of biotech offerings that might have a big effect on the areas under their respective control.

 Uses of Cash

-Like the majority of companies under our review, biotech firms must determine the best use of cash sourced from operations, and equity and debt issues.
+Like the majority of companies under our review, biotech firms must determine the best use of cash sourced from operations, as well as from equity and debt issues.
 First and foremost, the goal is to achieve out-sized growth, and managements work to ensure fully funded research and development budgets.
-Much money is also spent on gaining approval of new drugs and bringing them to full production.
-Marketing and distribution require substantial funds, as well.
-Acquisitions are more common among large industry factors, which, at times, seek to bolster their lineup.
+Substantial capital is also spent on gaining approval of new drugs and bringing them to full production.
+Marketing and distribution require sizablel funds, as well.
+Acquisitions are more common among large industry players, which, at times, seek to bolster their lineups.
 In descending order, debt retirements, stock repurchases, and dividends are the least desirable uses of cash.

 The nature of the operations of firms in the Biotech Industry makes these equities more suited to aggressive, risk-tolerant investors.
 Stock prices here can fluctuate dramatically, particularly in response to news developments concerning the success or failure of a particular drug.
 Investors must carefully consider a stock's risk/reward relationship.
-Often, they must be patient, willing to endure years of losses, before the benefits of a drug pipeline, in the form of long-term share-price appreciation, are realized.
+Often, investors must be patient and willing to endure years of losses before the benefits of a drug pipeline, in the form of long-term share-price appreciation, are realized.